Mitigating Unintended Memorization with LoRA in Federated Learning for LLMs: Potential Theoretical Explanations

-\textbf{LoRA.} It is possible that LoRA reduces benign overfitting \citep{bartlett2020benign}, which occurs when training data is overfitted without affecting performance.
+LoRA's memorization-mitigation effect remains largely empirical and lacks a theoretical foundation.
+Here, we discuss several works that present theoretical explanations as potential directions for future work.
+We address additional theoretical work on the impact of FedAvg and similarities to $\delta$-compression operators in Appendix~\ref{appendix:theory}.

+\textbf{LoRA as regularization}. \citet{biderman2024lora} presents LoRA as a competitive regularization method, and compares it to traditional regularization techniques.
+They find that LoRA retains more factual knowledge from its pretraining than fine-tuning with attention dropout or weight decay, and also keeps a better diversity of token generation than full fine-tuning.
+Indeed, our experiments show that LoRA is a competitive alternative to full fine-tuning for our medium-sized datasets, sometimes even slightly outperforming full fine-tuning.
+Furthermore, we found that combining LoRA with NEFTune, a noise-based regularization technique, does not lead to further improvement, suggesting a potential redundancy of regularization.

+If we regard memorization as a function of duplication-induced overfitting, the preserved model accuracy of LoRA fine-tuning coupled with significantly lowered memorization may signal a reduction in benign-overfitting \citep{bartlett2020benign}.
+That is, while full fine-tuning does not significantly alter model performance, the usage of full gradients may result in training overfitting without affecting generalization.
+As our gradients $\nabla W$ are low-rank, from a principal component analysis (PCA) perspective, excluding minor singular vectors in an update may reduce overfitting onto training data.
+Indeed, \citep{biderman2024lora} shows that full-finetuning learns updates with ranks $10 - 100 \times$ larger than LoRA and \citet{zeng2024expressive} formally and empirically show that any Transformer model with hidden dimension $d$ can be well-approximated with a LoRA rank of $d/2$.
+Thus, it is possible that LoRA reduces benign overfitting \citep{bartlett2020benign}, which occurs when training data is overfitted without affecting performance.
 Notably, \citet{tang2023dpadambc} prove that benign overfitting can preserve out-of-distribution generalization for overparameterized linear models if there is a strong correlation between the dominant eigenvectors/components of the source and target distributions.
 It is possible then that our LLMs are displaying this phenomenon: in both the centralized and FL settings, our fine-tuning datasets, while heterogeneous, contain aligned components due to their shared domain.
 LoRA may reduce benign overfitting by ignoring minor components, which only explain a minimal (and possibly noisy) portion of the data covariance.